23 Jul She asked for a Billion Dollar Idea with Jaime Cross

 Jaime Cross: It’s so wonderful.
 Thank you so much.

 Mitch Matthews: All right, DREAM.
 THINK.
 DOer, what stood out to you?
-What did you like from Jaime’s story?
+What did you like about Jaime’s story?
 I’d love to hear from you!
 Comment below and let me know.